Vietnam · tool

 Chè Chuối

-A sweet dessert soup made with ripe bananas, tapioca pearls, and coconut milk, often topped with roasted peanuts.
-It's a delightful and creamy end to any meal.
+A sweet dessert soup made from ripe bananas, tapioca pearls, and coconut milk, often topped with roasted peanuts for a delightful crunch.
+It's a popular sweet treat, especially after a savory meal.

 Where locals eat — best neighborhoods